shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

     --calibration_size 8
   	```

-	If this runs successfully the end of the console messages you will see:
+	If this runs successfully you will see the following at the end of the console messages:
     ```sh
     Passing
     Writing output files to /xlnx/models/flowers102/fp32/bvlc_googlenet_without_lrn_deploy.json...